Post-Judgment Enforcement Modifications And Contempt (FAQ)

-If the original judgment was entered more than two years ago, you may seek a modification of custody and placement if there is evidence that there has been a substantial change of circumstances since entry of the last order (not necessarily the original order) and that you must show that modifying the judgment is in the child(ren)’s best interest.
+If the original judgment was entered more than two years ago, you may seek a modification of custody and placement if there is evidence that there has been a substantial change of circumstances since the entry of the last order (which is not necessarily the original order depending on what other modifications have been filed since the original order) and that you must show that modifying the judgment is in the child(ren)’s best interest.
 A Motion must be filed with the Court to address the proposed change.

 Parents can agree at any time to modify custody and/or placement without having to return to Court.
 A Stipulation can be filed with the Court to make the agreed upon change part of the Court’s Orders.

-A motion must be filed with the Court in the county of the original action.
+A Motion must be filed with the Court in the county of the original action.
 There will be an initial hearing in which the Court will determine if there is enough evidence to proceed.
-If it is determined that the motion should proceed, you and the other party will be ordered to participate in mediation.
-Mediation is almost always mandatory, except in cases of domestic violence.
+If it is determined that the Motion should proceed, you and the other party will be ordered to participate in mediation.
+Mediation is almost always mandatory, except in cases involving domestic violence.
 If you are able to reach an agreement in mediation, a Stipulation must be filed with the Court outlining the terms of the agreement.

-In the event an agreement is not reached, the Court may order that a Guardian ad Litem be appointed to represent the best interests of the child(ren) and/or custody study be commenced, depending on the county of your case, to investigate the claims and make a recommendation regarding the proposed modification.
+In the event an agreement is not reached, the Court may order that a Guardian ad Litem be appointed to represent the best interests of the child(ren), and/or custody a study could be ordered (depending on the county of your case) to investigate the claims and make a recommendation regarding the proposed modification.
 A Guardian ad Litem is an attorney who is appointed to represent the best interest of the child(ren).
 He or she conducts an investigation and then makes a recommendation to the court.

-The answer to this question depends on whether the parties reach a Stipulation or must proceed to a trial or hearing.
-If the parties proceed to a trial, the process can likely take up to 10 months to a year, or even longer, depending on the unique facts or your case and the county in which your case is filed.
+The answer to this question depends on a wide variety of factors, and varies from case to case.
+The length of the litigation will depend in large part on whether the parties reach a Stipulation or must proceed to a trial or attend multiple hearings.
+If the parties proceed to a trial, the process will likely take over a year, or even longer, depending on the unique facts or your case and the county in which your case is filed.

 Child support and family support may be modified if there is a substantial change in financial circumstances.
 If you, as the payor, were to lose your job or have your wages substantially reduced, this may be considered a change in circumstances justifying a reduction in support.
-However, if the payor receives an increase in wages or obtained a higher paying job, then a motion may be filed by the other party requesting an increase in support.
+However, if the payor receives an increase in wages or obtains a higher paying job, then a Motion may be filed by the other party requesting an increase in support.
 Please note that the Court can only modify support back to the date the other party received notice of the Motion to modify support, not the date of the change in income.
+Therefore, if you believe there has been a substantial change in financial circumstances warranting a modification of support, it is in your best interest to file a Motion for the modification sooner than later.

 If you are paying or receiving support, then yes, you must provide documentation of your current income or risk being found in contempt of Court.

-Once a divorce is finalized the only modifications that can be made are maintenance, child support, family support, placement and custody.
-The property division cannot be modified after the divorce is final.
-An exception to this rule would be if it is discovered that your spouse hid an asset which was not included in the settlement.
+Once a divorce is finalized the only modifications that can be made to the terms set in the divorce are maintenance, child support, family support, placement, and custody.
+In general, property division cannot be modified after the divorce is final.
+An exception to this rule would be if there were unique circumstances that warranted filing a Motion to Reopen the Judgment.
+The most common example of grounds for reopening a (divorce) judgment is if you discovered that your spouse hid an asset which was not included in the settlement.
 Should that be the case, then the Court would consider reopening the Judgment of Divorce to address the division of the non-disclosed asset.

-If you are being denied placement, you can file a Petition to Enforce Placement to force the other party to comply with the court order.
-The court again has broad discretion to enforce a placement schedule, including awarding make-up time, changing the schedule or awarding attorneys fees and costs.
+If you are being denied placement, you can file a Petition to Enforce Placement to force the other party to comply with the court order regarding placement.
+The court again has broad discretion to enforce a placement schedule, including awarding make-up time, changing the schedule, or awarding attorney’s fees and costs.